By Evan Noronha • Difficulty: Moderate

 - Pull up on the suction cup with firm, constant pressure to create a slight gap between the front panel and rear case.

-- While still maintaining pressure on the suction cup, insert the flat tip of a spudger into the gap, directly above the headphone jack.
+- Place the flat edge of a spudger into the gap between the screen and rear case, directly above the headphone jack.

-- Twist the spudger to widen the gap between the front panel and the rear case.
+- Twist the spudger to widen the gap between the front panel assembly and the rest of the phone.

-- Slide the tip of the spudger up the left side of the phone, between the front panel and the rear case.
+- Insert the flat end of the spudger on the left side of the phone, between the display assembly and rear case.

-- Pull up on the small nub on the suction cup to remove it from the display.
+- Pull up on the nub on the top side of the suction cup to remove it from the front panel.

 - Gently grasp the display assembly and lift it up to open the phone, using the clips at the top of the front panel as a hinge.